Search by Keyword

 This version, which nearly stretched to seven minutes in length, has John playing his Epiphone Casino this time around, reprising his recollections from three days earlier of naming the FBI, BBC, “Doris Day” and “Matt Busby.”
 Among Paul's scat vocals in the background, John continues his pattern of naming names, this time listing all of the song titles that they had been working on during January: “You can dig it in the morning, dig it for dinner, any day...Don't Let Me Down, Get Back, I've Got A Feeling, Two Of Us, All I Want Is You, Teddy Boy, One After 909, All Things Must Pass, Dig It, Let It Be, The Long And Winding Road, For You Blue, Maxwell's Silver Hammer, and Through The Bathroom Window...”
 The song slows its pace during the last minute and, after John utters a few German phrases, comes to a close as an instrumental jam.
 Thus was the last Beatles performance of what became known as “Dig It.”

 After producer Glyn Johns was given the task of putting together an album comprising the best of these January 1969 sessions, he chose the January 26th recording of “Dig It” to include therein.
 "One night I took a couple of reels of the eight-tracks away with me to Olympic Studios," Glyn Johns recalls, "and mixed two days of rehearslas with a lot of chat and humor and so on.
 I thought it would make the most incredible Beatles album ever, because it was so real."
 He edited this version of "Dig It" to create a 4:29 track comprising a good portion of the later minutes of the take that included the “like a rolling stone...Doris Day” vocalizations.
-He decided to edit in John's comment from January 24th “...and now we'd like to do 'Hark The Angel's Come'” as a segue into “Let It Be,” which was the next track on the proposed album.
+He decided to edit in John's comment from January 24th “...and now we'd like to do 'Hark The Angel's Come'” in imitation of english actress and comedian Grace Fields as a segue intothe song “Let It Be,” which was the next track on the proposed album.
 This editing work, as well as a stereo mix of the track, was accomplished on March 13th, 1969 at Olympic Sound Studios by Glyn Johns, George Martin possibly being present as well.
 The Master tape banding and compilation for this album was done by George Martin, Glyn Johns and engineer Steve Vaughan on May 28th, 1969, although it didn't meet with The Beatles' approval and did not get released in this form.

 Interestingly, on August 11th, 1969, with the entire “Get Back / Let It Be” project put on hold, a mono tape copy of the March 13th stereo mix of “Dig It” was made by engineer Phil McDonald.
 This tape copy, along with a tape copy of the recently recorded “Maxwell's Silver Hammer,” was given to Mal Evans for him to give to Malcolm Davies at Apple Studios in order to cut acetate discs.
 It could be assumed that, since Paul had expressed a desire to release “Maxwell's Silver Hammer” as the next Beatles single, these two tracks were being proposed as the a- and b-side.
 While having a four-and-a-half-minute version of “Dig It” as a b-side of a Beatles single is interesing, I'm thinking most of us would agree that this overall suggestion would have been a mistake, one that the other Beatles undoubtedly vetoed.